sdaps/sdaps-class/sphinx/sdapsclassic.rst

 =========================== =========================
 Argument                    Description
 =========================== =========================
-style                       The markings style to use.
+sdaps_style                 The markings style to use.
 Either "code128", "qr"  (default: code128) checkmode                   The mode for checkbox recognition can be any of:
                              * **checkcorrect**: check to mark, fill to correct (unmark) (default)
                              * **check**: check or fill to mark